The Best Flea Foggers of 2023

 Before You Buy a Flea Fogger

-An alternative option to handle bed bugs and flea infestations without resorting to a synthetic pyrethroid or insect growth regulator is diatomaceous earth.
-Simply sprinkle the diatomaceous earth lightly on affected bedding and carpeting as well as into any hidden crevices to dehydrate bed bugs, fleas, and other pests rapidly.
+An alternative option to handle flea infestations as well as bed bugs without resorting to a synthetic pyrethroid or insect growth regulator is diatomaceous earth.
+Simply sprinkle the diatomaceous earth lightly on affected bedding and carpeting as well as into any hidden crevices to dehydrate adult bed bugs, fleas, and other pests rapidly.
 Just keep in mind that this method doesn’t work on flea eggs, so the user will need to reapply after about 10 days to ensure that any newly hatched fleas are also dealt with before they can reproduce.

 How We Chose the Best Flea Foggers

-We researched the most sought-after flea foggers in their respective categories and discovered that the best models are determined by their coverage area, active ingredients, vacating time, compatible insects, and longevity.
+We also researched other sought-after flea foggers in their respective categories and discovered that the best products are determined by their coverage area, active ingredients, vacating time, compatible insects, and longevity.
 Plus, some top brands include other special features.

 To ensure that our list included reliable options, the selected flea foggers typically cover 1,000 to 6,000 cubic feet of space with tetramethrin-, cypermethrin-, Nylar-, permethrin-, piperonyl butoxide–, and pyrethrum-based formulas.
-These pesticides kill fleas, flea eggs, and flea larvae, but they also work on spiders, ants, silverfish, cockroaches, mosquitos, ticks, and more.
+These pesticides kill fleas but also work on spiders, ants, silverfish, cockroaches, mosquitoes, ticks, and more.
 Additionally, selected indoor fogger products generally require a vacating time of only about 4 hours.

-Not only are these flea-bomb options effective on contact, but they also continue working after application with some picks lasting for more than 2 months.
+Not only are these flea bombs effective on contact, but they also continue working after application, with some picks lasting for more than 2 months.
 Plus, some of these foggers have odor eliminators built in, so users don’t come home to a noxious chemical odor.

 Our Top Picks

 We chose these top recommendations for the best flea fogger for quality, price, and overall value.
-The major considerations mentioned above were also integral to choosing some of the best flea fogger products for treating flea infestations.
+The major considerations explored below were also integral to choosing some of the best flea fogger products for treating flea infestations.

 Best Overall